AmanoTeam/obggcc/README.md

 compilation terminated.
 ```

-That's expected, as there are no prebuilt OpenSSL binaries inside the cross-compiler's system root.
+That's because there are no prebuilt OpenSSL binaries in the cross-compiler's sysroot.

 Now let's try setting the `OBGGCC_SYSTEM_LIBRARIES` environment variable: